 Do high knees burn belly fat?

 High knees are an excellent exercise if you wish to burn belly fat because it is a cardiovascular high-intensity exercise, and it strengthens upper body muscles as well.
 Although we cannot pick exactly where we will burn the fat, we can focus on the exercises that strengthen a particular group of muscles and, of course, be careful with your diet.

-9. Improves cardiovascular condition
+9. Improves the cardiovascular condition

 High knees, like any other running drill, increase the blood flow in your muscles, thus raising muscle temperature.
-At higher temperatures hemoglobin in erythrocytes releases oxygen more quickly (Bohr effect).
+At higher temperatures, hemoglobin in erythrocytes releases oxygen more quickly (Bohr effect).
 This means that you will be able to handle more exertion because your blood and oxygen have an easier time traveling through your organism.

 Research has shown that proper warm-up results in a 2-3% increase in body temperature, lasting 45 minutes.
 The increase in temperature causes useful changes in muscles and tendons: